ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 ## Scheduled exceptions and downtimes

-### 6-May-2023: Tentative Full Shutdown of HPCC Cluster
+### Friday 5-May-2023 8:00am: Full Maintenance Shutdown of HPCC Cluster

 * UCR Facilities Services will be upgrading our electrical capacity in the Genomics Building.
-As a precaution, Slurm reservations and node blocks have been issued to reduce the number of jobs that may be put in jeopardy by a power interruption.
-An e-mail will be sent to all HPCC users once details are finalized.
+To make the most of this opportunity, HPCC will use this downtime to perform long-overdue maintenance on the cluster.
+The shutdown is expected to last 2 days (into Saturday).

 ## Unannounced exceptions